 Unfortunately, liability does not cover the cost of your own car repairs or injuries when you are at-fault in an accident, so you may consider purchasing additional insurance coverage.
 Good options for this type of protection include collision, comprehensive and medical payments coverage.

 Some find themselves in a car accident in which the other party does not have enough insurance coverage to pay for all the damages and costs incurred from the accident.
-This is when it would be wise to carry underinsured motorist coverage, which protects you from paying for damages caused by an underinsured driver.
+This is when it would be wise to carry unisured and underinsured motorist coverage, which protects you from paying for damages caused by an uninsured or underinsured driver.
 Though it is not required by state auto insurance law, it may be helpful in certain situations.

 In the event of a serious auto accident with a driver who does not have the required insurance to cover for the injuries and damages you have endured, seek a personal injury lawyer at the Kahn Law Firm: 713-226-9900.